Skip to content

 • A “Team work” view for scrum masters who need the same list for everyone on their team — open as a sibling endpoint when the work is prioritized.

 GET /api/v1/me/work/ returns the same data the page consumes.
-Cursor paginated (default page size 100, max 200).
+Limit/offset paginated (default page size 100, max 200).
 The response is a deliberately flat shape with no CPM fields.
 See the API reference for the schema.

 Status updates use the standard task PATCH endpoint with a X-Source: my_work header so downstream webhook subscribers can distinguish a status flip from My Work from a status flip from the schedule canvas.